iloving/vault-plugin-secrets-acme/USAGE.md

 When requesting a certificate to an ACME provider, the provider tries to validate that the user controls the domains names using challenges.

 The ACME plugin supports the DNS-01 challenge type.
+Other challenges still exist in the code base but they are deprecated.

 - **DNS-01 challenge:** the DNS-01 challenge confirms that you control the DNS for the domain name.
 This challenge is natively supported by the ACME secret